Execution of Dennis McGuire

-The execution of Dennis McGuire occurred on January 16, 2014, at the Southern Ohio Correctional Facility in Lucasville, Ohio, in what was considered to be a botched execution.
+The death of Dennis McGuire occurred on January 16, 2014, at the Southern Ohio Correctional Facility in Lucasville, Ohio, in what was considered to be a botched execution.
 McGuire was executed via lethal injection using a new combination of untried and untested drugs: midazolam and hydromorphone.
 During the execution, witnesses reported that McGuire could be seen struggling to breathe, and reportedly gasped loudly while making snorting and choking sounds for at least ten minutes.
 It took over twenty-five minutes for McGuire to die, in a process that should normally take just over eight minutes.

 The execution led to an unofficial moratorium on capital punishment in Ohio for over three years.
 McGuire's family filed a civil rights lawsuit against the state and an Illinois drug company.
 The lawsuit was later dropped by the family after the Ohio Department of Rehabilitation and Correction announced it would abandon the execution method it had used on McGuire.
 The state did not carry out another execution until July 2017.

 Background

 Dennis B. McGuire (February 10, 1960 – January 16, 2014) was sentenced to death on December 8, 1994, for the 1989 rape and murder of 22-year-old Joy Stewart in West Alexandria, Ohio.
 Stewart disappeared on February 11, 1989, and her body was found by two hikers the following day in the woods near Bantas Creek.
 An autopsy was performed, and it was determined she had died from having her throat cut by a knife, which had severed her carotid artery and jugular vein.
 No leads came in for the case until December 1989, when McGuire, who was in prison for an unrelated crime, spoke with police, and told them that his brother-in-law had murdered Stewart.

 McGuire knew details about the crime that had not been made public, making investigators take his allegation seriously.
 However, as new details emerged, it became apparent that McGuire had been the actual perpetrator.
 DNA testing carried out in 1992 proved that McGuire had raped and murdered Stewart.
 On December 22, 1993, McGuire was charged with one count of aggravated murder, two counts of rape, and one count of kidnapping.
 On December 8, 1994, McGuire was found guilty of all charges, and the jury recommended a death sentence.

+Joy Stewart's husband, Kenny Stewart, was questioned as a suspect and killed himself in 1990, prior to being cleared.